PeteGollan/Neo6502-programs/README.md

+# Contents
+- Neo6502_nonelib: a library to connect CC65 functions to the Neo6502 API
+- HelloNeo6502: demonstrates Neo6502 features using CC65
+- Test-CC65-IO: tests and demonstrates CC65 console I/O functions on Neo6502

 # Neo6502_nonelib
 **This is a custom library that connects CC65 functions to the Neo6502 API (hardware):**
 - Creates none.lib, which is used in CC65 projects for the "none target" (-t none) where the device is not officially supported
 - This is a work-around until Neo6502 is officially added to CC65
 - Includes the headers and functions required to use CC65 for Neo6502
-- Think of it as the fimware layer between abstract CC65 functions (e.g. fopen()) and the Neo6502 hardware (API FILE OPEN)

 # To Build none.lib
 Use: